ludicast/ice/README.markdown

 ## to_ice

 Every object is revealed to the templates via its to_ice method.
 This helps sanitize the objects that are passed into Ice, so people editing the template only have access to a limited subset of the data.
+This prevents people from adding code like:

+    <h1>Hi, <%= User.delete_all %></h1>

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

-If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the Eco template.
+If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the Ice template.
 These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to Liquid.

 ## ActiveModel and to_ice